 For many artists, this kind of divided, distracted, isolated and alienated audience following their work would be a godsend.
 Smith’s dismissal of all popular culture is extremely out of touch with the realities of art and entertainment today — starting with the many ways “high art” and the “pop arts” permeate each other.

-Finally, these days, perhaps our shabbiest, most compromised popular art form — television — has been producing such programs as The Sopranos, The Wire, Deadwood, Generation Kill and Breaking Bad.
+Indeed, these days, perhaps our shabbiest, most compromised popular art form — television, aka the idiot box — has been producing such programs as The Sopranos, The Wire, Deadwood, Generation Kill and Breaking Bad.
 These are masterworks of serialized dramas, some of the most profound art works we have right now in any genre.
-I am hardly alone in seeing The Wire as a modern heir to those grand, grim, city novels of the 19th century.
-The show’s creator, David Simon, marched through one city institution after another (public schools, real estate development, elections, media) as they all became warped by the forces of drugs and crime.
+I am hardly alone in seeing The Wire as a modern heir to those grand, grim, city novels of the 19th century by Dickens and Zola that no one supposedly buys and reads anymore.
+The show’s creator, David Simon, marched through one city institution after another (public schools, real estate development, elections, media) as they all became warped by the forces of drugs, money, politics and crime.
 It was an epic treatment of American urban life from top to bottom.
-In his infamous manifesto, “Stalking the Billion-Footed Beast,” this is precisely what Tom Wolfe — oh, yes, we’re back to him — argued that the great contemporary American novel must do: more reporting, closer examinations of our social institutions, an appreciation of the many, messy manifestations of our society.
+In his infamous manifesto, “Stalking the Billion-Footed Beast,” author Tom Wolfe — oh, yes, we’re back to him — argued that this is precisely what the great contemporary American novel must do: more reporting, closer examinations of our social institutions, an appreciation of the many, messy manifestations of our society.

 In America — our former poet laureate Robert Pinsky has argued — we don’t have a tradition of “hereditary curators.”
-We’ve never really had an aristocratic class funding (and imposing) its tastes.
-As a result, Americans have had to improvise our culture.
-We borrowed bits from Europe and Africa and elsewhere, spun them around with new technologies and gimmicks and then mass-distributed them through shady old business practices.
-Pinsky declared that America’s greatest cultural glories reside in the impure, bastardized products that resulted, art forms such as jazz, comic books, blues and Hollywood films.
+We’ve never really had an aristocratic class bankrolling (and imposing) its tastes.
+As a result, Americans have continually improvised our culture.
+We borrowed bits from Europe and Africa and elsewhere, spun them around with new technologies and then mass-distributed and marketed them through sales gimmicks and shady old business practices.
+Voila: American pop culture in all its seedy, conflicted, cash-on-the-barrelhead glory.
+And to borrow a line from Walter Matthau about poker; These are all the worst things about capitalism that made this country great.
+Pinsky concluded that our singular and greatest cultural wonders reside in our impure, bastardized arts.
+These are such uniquely American expressions as jazz, comic books, blues and Hollywood films.

 Among other things, I’m a theater critic.
-I love the sheer majesty of a well-done classic drama.
-But ours is the country that invented the tap dance, the banjo, vaudeville, stand-up comedy, the sitcom, the Broadway musical.
-And we sold them all to the world, transforming the world, creating the closest thing to a global culture humans have ever seen.
+I love the sheer majesty of a well-done piece of classic drama.
+But America’s is the brash, hungry, open-armed culture that stole, inherited or borrowed everything and invented the tap dance, the banjo, vaudeville, stand-up comedy, the sitcom, vogueing, hip-hop and the Broadway musical.
+And we sold all that noise and glamor and gutbucket grit, we sold that ‘barbaric yawp’ to anyone with cash, transforming the world and creating the closest thing to a global culture humans have ever seen.

-Yet today, let’s consider the leading endeavors that are annually deemed worthy of federal arts support.
-We are left with a list that is particularly sad, culturally emaciated and positively un-American: recycled Shakespeare and whatever’s safe for children’s classrooms.
+Yet today, let’s consider the cultural endeavors that are annually deemed worthy of support by our federal government.
+We are left with a list that is emaciated.
+This is the theater that the NEA funds today: recycled Shakespeare and whatever’s safe for children’s classrooms.